tomcl/eepAssembler/README.md

 What can go wrong:

-* Even though you have installed 64 bit dotnet SDK, you have a previous 32 bit install that was done earlir and dotnet on a command line always finds that one - change your path
+* Even though you have installed 64 bit dotnet SDK, you have a previous 32 bit install that was done earlier and dotnet on a command line always finds that one - change your path
 * You have dotnet 7 installed - but not the SDK
 * You have dotnet 6 intsalled, but not dotnet 7

-### On Windows systems only via Powershell

-Double-click `chooser.bat` from this directory to use file selection GUI - the whole directory of file selected will be watched.

-## Features

-* The assembler will watch a directory and turn any `.txt` file of EEP1 assembly language into a `.ram` file of machine code suitable for use by Issie.
-* If assembly errors exist they will be printed out
-* Files that change will get re-assembled, so you can edit a file and save it with auto-assembly on save.
-* Lines can be labelled (see `assembler.txt`) and labels used in jump or memory instructions as Imm8 operands.
+### For more insight

+* Run a command prompt in the eepassembler directory (then one containing chooser.bat).
+* Run `dotnet run`.
+* Check the messages tehre, e.g. which version, is tehre an error.

 ## To develop